shrutiphad/shrutiphad/README.md

-🔭 I’m currently working on CampusHire
+🔭 I’m currently working on CampusHire.

-🌱 I’m currently learning displaying hardware readings on websites &  fastAPI
+🌱 I’m currently learning how to build a LLM from sratch.

 💬 Ask me about MERN/PERN Stack, Next.js, Python, IoT, and cracking interviews!